cocos/cocos-docs/en/advanced-topics/meta.md

   ![](meta/add.png)

   - Files in the `assets` directory can be added, deleted, changed, in the **Assets** interface.
-Changes made there are reflected on your local **file-system**!
+Changes made there are synchronous on your local **file-system**!
 There is no need to make these changes twice, meaning once in __Cocos Creator__ and then again on your local **file-system**.
 The **Assets** panel is refreshed with each change, as to always show the current state of the resources.

   ![](meta/refresh.png)